openzipkin/zipkin-reporter-java/spring-beans/README.md

 # zipkin-reporter-spring-beans
-This module contains Spring Factory Beans that allow you to configure tracing with only XML.
+This module contains Spring Factory Beans that allow you to configure zipkinSpanHandler with only XML.
 Notably, this requires minimally Spring version 2.5.

 ## Configuration
 Bean Factories exist for the following types: